How to Use Flatten in Cricut Design Space

 Stickers is another fun project to make with your Cricut.
 Design your sticker using Cricut Design Space.
 For this example, I created a Circle Monogram and added a frame.
 Learn to make your own circle monogram and download free monogram frames!

 Select all of your layers and flatten.
 It’s easy to tell if your design is prepared for cutting or printing.
 The cut images will have your cut lines around them and the flatted images will not.
 Your layer will also say whether it is a cut image or a print then cut image.
 See the difference below.

 By now, you should have the hang of this.
 Select all layers and select flatten.
 It’s super easy to do!
 Creating custom gift tags is probably my favorite print then cut feature.
 I love making cute printables for different holidays and occasions and you can download all of my printables for free to use yourself!
 Having the Cricut to cut the tags gives me more freedom to get creative and I love it!

-If you want to learn how to use more features in Cricut Design Space, check out The Cricut Design Space Guide.
+If you want to learn how to use more features in Cricut Design Space, you can view more Circut Design Space tutorials here.